Pupil Premium 2016-17

 • Extra-curricular and enrichment @ 1,200

-Funding is allocated to allow eligible pupils to take part in extra-curricular activities which they may otherwise not have access to e.g. after-school club such as sports tuition through Albion in the community s , music lessons, school trips.
+Funding is allocated to allow eligible pupils to take part in extra-curricular activities which they may otherwise not have access to e.g. after-school club such as sports tuition, music lessons, school trips.
 The money is used to fund school trips and residential trips.
 The money is also used to help fund opportunities and resources in school that Pupil Premium children may not access at home.
-New laptops purchased to support learning, so that all children can access ICT equipment.
+Tablets were purchased to support learning, so that all children can access ICT equipment.

 This funding has helped impact positively on performance data (please be aware we have a small cohort of PP pupils):

-Year 2: 100% of PP pupils worked at greater depth within the expected standard in reading, writing and maths.
+Year 6: 50% of PP pupils attained national standard in reading, writing and maths combined in 2017.

 Spiritual, moral, social and cultural development